 The General Plan of Mariposa County, a recently updated version, continues the desirable rural lifestyle.
 Minimum parcel size in rural areas is five acres.
 Seventy percent of the county’s residents live outside the towns of Mariposa and Coulterville, with many choosing to develop either on individual parcels, or within the large parcel subdivisions, which are still developing.
 Most new citizens are expected to provide for their own utilities and minor roads.

 The towns of Mariposa and Coulterville have utility districts, with various levels of service provided within the subdivisions.
 Basic emergency services are available with the Sheriff Department, Mariposa County Fire Department and CalFire, Mercy Ambulance, and the Mariposa County Public Works Department.
 John C. Fremont Hospital, opened in 1950, provides emergency, primary and long-term care with air transfer available.
+History of Mariposa is filled with change and progress.

 More than half the county is in Federal Reservation, with another twenty-five percent devoted to agriculture.
 This means that most of the residential lands available are along highways 49 and 140 through the middle of the county.
 Because of the desires of the citizens as expressed by the General Plan, the face of Mariposa County is unlikely to undergo radical change.